lmatosevic/chatgpt-cli/README.md

 pip install chatgpt-cli-tool
 ```

-Or you can install it directly form this project source:
+Or you can install it directly form this project after building it:

 ```sh
 python build.py